 TAG Heuer’s Origins and Development Since 1860

-The brand moved toward sports timing and motorsports.
-Heuer became official timekeeper for the Olympic Games in Antwerp (1920), Paris (1924), and Amsterdam (1928).
-Astronaut John Glenn wore a Heuer stopwatch during his Mercury Atlas 6 orbital flight in 1962.
-Jack Heuer, the fourth generation, launched the Carrera in 1963 and the iconic square Monaco in 1969 alongside the first automatic chronograph movements.
-Techniques d’Avant Garde acquired the company in 1985 and created TAG Heuer.
-LVMH purchased it in 1999.
+Heuer began focusing on sports timing devices and motorsports timing.
+Heuer became the official timekeeper for three Olympic Games including Antwerp (1920), Paris (1924), and Amsterdam (1928).
+NASA astronaut John Glenn wore a Heuer stopwatch on his Mercury Atlas 6 mission in orbit around Earth in 1962.
+Jack Heuer, TAG Heuer’s fourth-generation timekeeper, introduced the Carrera in 1963 and the now-iconic square Monaco timepiece along with the first automatic chronograph movements two years later in 1965.
+Techniques d’Avant Garde purchased the Heuer company in 1985 and combined it with their TAG brand to form TAG Heuer.
+LVMH bought TAG Heuer in 1999.

 Rolex’s Trip from 1905 to Today

-Hans Wilsdorf founded his London-based timepiece distribution company in 1905 at age 24.
-He registered the Rolex trademark in 1908.
-A Rolex became the first wristwatch to receive the Swiss Certificate of Chronometric Precision in 1910.
-Wilsdorf introduced the Oyster case in 1926 and created the first truly waterproof wristwatch.
-Mercedes Gleitze’s 1927 English Channel swim wearing an Oyster generated massive publicity.
+Englishman Hans Wilsdorf founded his timepiece distribution company based in London in 1905 at age 24.
+Rolex would become the name he registered as a trademark two years later in 1908.
+In 1910, a Rolex wristwatch was the first timepiece to be awarded the Swiss Certificate of Chronometric Precision.
+Wilsdorf patented the Oyster case in 1926.
+Improvements to this design led to Rolex creating the first truly waterproof wristwatch.
+News of Mercedes Gleitze wearing an Oyster while completing a swim across the English Channel in 1927 provided worldwide publicity.

 Most Important Changes That Shaped Both Brands